FreyBear/KevinGuttormsen/docs/ESP32-S3-Board.md

   - When setting color 0x00FF00 (green), the LED displays as red
   - Use `NEO_GRB + NEO_KHZ800` in Adafruit_NeoPixel initialization

+### Note:
+The RGB LED pin (GPIO38) is not listed in the official pinout tables but is shown in the board's pinout diagram image.

 ### Arduino Usage Example:
 ```cpp
 #include <Adafruit_NeoPixel.h>